aravindkpv/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is repo created for datasciencecoursera
+This is repo created for datascience course in coursera!